-iStent® Trabecular Micro-Bypass: add an exciting glaucoma technology to your cataract
+iStent® Trabecular Micro-Bypass: add an exciting glaucoma technology to your cataract surgery.

-iStent: the world’s smallest medical implant delivers big results in mild-to-moderate openangle
+iStent: the world’s smallest medical implant delivers big results in mild-to-moderate openangle glaucoma.

 While mild-to-moderate open-angle glaucoma is very common, many people are unaware of their condition, especially in the early stages, when their vision may be unaffected.
 In many people, open-angle glaucoma is characterized by an increase in the intraocular pressure (IOP) of your eye.
 This pressure is caused by the buildup of fluid within the eye.
 Too much fluid raises pressure, which can cause the gradual loss of vision.
 And while glaucoma moves slowly, its damage is irreparable.